Application Modernization Strategy: The Complete Guide

 Read the blog DevOps Architecture to enhance your workflow.

-Manage your application and infrastructure
+Manage your application and infrastructure.

-Once the application is migrated to the cloud environment, the next step is to effectively manage the application and infrastructure.
-Right from integrations with backend services and 3rd party solutions to monitoring the performance metrics, security, and ensuring a rich end-user experience, businesses should ensure that the app delivers optimal performance by fully leveraging cloud benefits.
+From integrating with backend services and 3rd-party solutions to monitoring performance metrics and security, and ensuring a rich end-user experience, businesses should ensure the app delivers optimal performance by fully leveraging cloud benefits.

 Application Performance Monitoring (APM) or Application Lifecycle Management (ALM) tools enable you to visualize app performance and cloud infrastructure health in real time.
 It also gives you insights into key aspects such as app resource consumption, app dependencies, performance comparison of pre-migration and post-migration, full-stack observability, app latency, and scalability gains..